javier123454321/blog/src/projects/construccion-vivienda-techo.md

 ---
 layout: 'layouts/project.html'
 title: 'A Construction Handbook Redesign I did for Techo Guatemala'
-desc: "In 2018, while living back in my hometown.
-I did a lot of volunteer work for Techo, including completely redesigning this construction manual for building emergency shelters, of which we built several hundred."
+desc: "In 2018, while living back in my hometown, I did a lot of volunteer work for Techo, including completely redesigning this construction manual for building emergency shelters, of which we built several hundred."
 date: '2024-05-12'
 tags: ['projects']
 topics: ['design']
 draft: false
 ---

 I started off as a volunteer and fresh Architecture grad.
 There had been a recent eruption by the Volcan de Fuego near the city, so I volunteered to help build houses for the community.
-We could build around one with seven volunteers working for three days.
-However, it was really hard to follow the instructions so unskilled volunteers could finish a project.
+We could build around one house with seven volunteers working for three days.
+However, it was really hard to follow the instructions so that unskilled volunteers could finish a project.
 My first ask was to help redesign the instruction manual for people with limited experience with construction to know how to build a house.
 I did not design the emergency shelters and I did not design the process for building the house.
 What I did was codify the instructions after learning how to build it myself into a guide that could be dispatched and replicated.

 {% render "partials/components/media-card.liquid", image: '/images/screenshot-2026-08-03\_16-18-01.png', alt: 'Material Guide', side: 'left', text: 'Here is how it started to look like.
 The first step was to completely rebuild a 3D model that we could use in order to create the diagrams that we will be needing.' %}